-Symbol/ Label Meaning RS-232 Label on the product indicating an operating element (example: RS-232 interface socket) Warning signs on the product that refer to detailed information in this manual.
-Start > Settings Menu path in the PC software (example: to open the menu, the Start and Settings menu items must be clicked in succession) POS?
-Command line or a command from PI's General Command Set (GCS) (example: Command to get the axis position).
-Device S/N Parameter name (example: Parameter where the serial number is stored) 5 Value that must be entered or selected via the PC software
+RS-232 Label on the product indicating an operating element

+(example: RS-232 interface socket)

+Warning sign on the product referring to detailed information in this manual.

+Start > Settings Menu path in the PC software (example: to open the menu, the Start and Settings menu items must be selected successively)

+Symbol/Label Meaning POS?
+Command line or a command from PI's General Command Set (GCS) (example: command to get the axis position) Device S/N Parameter name (example: parameter where the serial number is stored) 5 Value that must be entered or selected via the PC software